Join the Great British Bee Count 2018

 By taking part, you'll learn more about bees and easy ways to help them.
 You'll also be helping experts build their understanding of how wild bumblebees and solitary bees are coping with threats including habitat loss, pesticides and climate change.

 Great British Bee Count 2017 map

-Which bees were spotted near where you live?
+Which bees were spotted near you last year?

 Maybe your local park was full of Banded white-tailed bumblebees, or an Ashy mining bee was spotted on flowering crops in a nearby farm.

 You might be surprised by some less obvious habitats, such as road verges or waste ground, which can provide useful wildflowers for different species to forage.

 Take a look and find out more.

 Our bee identification guide